TSummersLab/SMART_matlab/README.md

           └── Sphero
   ```
   Note: The name of the file (CVX) is not case sensitive; cvx and CVX are the same.
+  Note: When using multiple computers, the CVX package needs to be on the server computer only; the clients do not require the package.
 3. Install the CVX Package
   * Open a MATLAB session and navigate to the directory where sphero_matlab is placed.
 The "Current Folder" window should show the files inside sphero_matlab only.
   * In the Current Folder window, click on the arrow next to CVX to show the files inside of it.